Los Angeles, CA

 Statement of Non-discrimination

 The Chicago School of Professional Psychology Counseling Center acknowledges its ethical and statutory responsibility to afford equal treatment and equal opportunity to all persons, and thus complies with all applicable laws and directives which promulgate non-discrimination and equality of opportunity.
 In keeping with the spirit and letter of the law, The Chicago School of Professional Psychology Counseling Center prohibits discrimination against its employees, interns, practicum students, and applicants based on race, gender, religion, age, national ancestry of origin, sexual orientation, disability, marital status, sources of income, military discharge status, or other impermissible reason; sexual harassment is also prohibited.
 The Chicago School of Professional Psychology Counseling Center admits interns and practicum students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to interns and practicum students at the center.
-It does not discriminate on the basis of race, color, or national and ethnic origin in the administration of its policies or recruitment policies.
+The internship does not discriminate on the basis of race, color, or national and ethnic origin in the administration of its policies or recruitment policies.
 The Chicago School of Professional Psychology Counseling Center also bars retaliation against an employee, intern, practicum student, or applicant who files a complaint of discrimination against the administration and/or staff members.

 TCSPP Services Counseling Center Services

-MFT/LPCC/MSW Interns, with supervisor consultation, will learn to manage their client load to keep direct clinical service at approximately 50% of their work time.
+MFT/LPCC Interns, with supervisor consultation, will learn to manage their client load to keep direct clinical service at approximately 50% of their work time.
 Direct Service may include individual (adult, adolescent, or child), couple, family, or group therapy.

 Each intern will develop and implement one Outreach Presentation within the training year.
 The intern will respond to requests from the community, and/or develop and market a presentation program to address clinical issues or meet community needs.